 (3) Do Not Share Photos Without Permission

 Even though if you have taken someone’s picture accidentally.
 You are not allowed to share it on social media without consent.
 According to the Article 43 of the UAE Copyright Law (Federal Law No. 7 of 2002), if somebody has captured a photograph or video of another person, he or she should not publish, distribute or exhibit without permission.
-As a result of this, the accused person will be liable to pay a fine & detention of 6 months not more than this.
+As a result of this, the accused person will be liable to pay a fine and detention of 6 months not more than this.

 (4) Seek Approval Before The Photoshoot

-UAE is known for its beauty & visions.
+UAE is known for its beauty and visions.
 People keep Dubai and Abu Dhabi as their priority when it comes to the photoshoot.
-But due to the rules & regulations, once must take an approval before doing any photoshoot.
+But due to the rules and regulations, once must take an approval before doing any photoshoot.
 For instance, if you wish to have a photoshoot in the most famous The Dubai Mall.
 Before doing that, you must take approval from higher authorities.
 They will approve your request.
 In addition to this, taking pictures in common public places including culture places, beaches, free zone areas & bridges is also restricted.